Sunlightsunglasses/PyText/README.md

 # PyText
 ###
-PyText is a modules for Texts font and color
+PyText is a module for Texts font and color